Subscribe & Save·7 min read

 What comes next

 The sharpest question is not yet answerable.
 The reorder discount for non-subscribers takes effect July 23; only when those reorders start flowing can we test whether they are incremental.
-When that data arrives, we will run the same cohort-locked analysis and update this piece.
+Amazon is also still rolling out and clarifying the mechanics.
+We are treating this as a living analysis: as the mechanics firm up and the first post-July-23 data lands, we will run the same cohort-locked analysis and update this piece.
 The subscriber half is a modest win today.
 The non-subscriber half is the open question, and we will answer it with numbers.

 See the top-off reports for your brand